angelf/escargot/README.markdown

 Aknowledgements
 ================
-* Large parts of the API plagiarize Thinking Sphinx.
+* Some parts of the API plagiarize the excellent Thinking Sphinx plugin, and more will do so in the future.
 * This plugin depends on rubberband for communication with ElasticSearch.
 * Elastic Search rules!

 Future Plans
 ======

+Search features:
+* Field conditions and term filters
+* Searching multiple models
+* Single-table inheritance support
+* (optionally) use the _source field from ES and avoid querying the database

+Indexing features:
 * Distributing the task of listing document ids
 * Index partioning
-* Searching multiple models
 * Support for non-ActiveRecord models
 * Adding other queue backends
-* Single-table inheritance support

 Copyright (c) 2010 Angel Faus & vLex.com, released under the MIT license